 Having been in Puerto Vallarta several times we decided to take a beach excursion to the small town of Yelapa.
 This very small village can be reached only by boat.
 After about 45 minutes of the catamaran ride, we arrived in the little village in the jungle.
 From there we climbed to a great waterfall where we were able to swim.
 After that, we had to cross a muddy river before reaching the beach.
 I have to admit this wasn’t one of my favorite excursions and I don’t think I’ll do it again.

 The second port of call was a total gem: Huatulco Mexico.
 This was probably one of my favorite ports in Mexico, second only to Loreto.
+Interestingly, on this itinerary, we did not stop in Cabo San Lucas.
+Actually, I was fine with it.

 The ship docked a few steps away from a fantastic beach, with beautiful calm, warm water.
 Ideal for relaxing, and sipping a nice cold Mexican Beer.
 Huatulco beach had several cute Mexican restaurants that served delicious food at very reasonable prices.
 It was a real treat.
 I did not want to leave this small cove of tranquility.